hi-wm/hi/worknotes.md

 <summary>September</summary>
 <br>

+9/30

+*finally received some comments on a PR submitted by BED for cwt... it was requested that I change a lot of element classes to better suit BEM. ugh BEM*

+---

 9/27

 *client launched the things we've been working on and it was a happy moment for all involved. today was an oktoberfest celebration*